IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Pro Kits/common.md

 The board requires 8 to 20 volts of DC, AC, or DCC power.
 Connect the power wires to the **POWER** terminal block on the master board, and it will regulate and feed all of the other attached boards.

-*Please do not use anything that could be described as a "model railroad power pack" - these are terrible power supplies and will often damage electronics.
-They were designed to run motors and light bulbs, and are terrible for everything else.*
+*Please do not use anything that could be described as a "model railroad power pack" - these are [terrible power supplies](../../Tips%20and%20Tricks/Articles/power-pack.md) and will often damage electronics.
+They were designed to run motors and light bulbs, and are absolutely terrible for everything else.*

 Once the power leads are connected, test that the board powers up correctly - the two green power LEDs should turn on, and the status LED should begin blinking blue.
 Once that's verified, shut the power off again.

+---

 ### Step 3 - Install Expansion Boards

-Most configurations will only have the single master board.
+Many configurations will only have the single master board.
 This allows for up to 4 MSS ports, 8 signal heads, 10 sensors, and 6 general purpose input/output lines.

 Expansion boards, which provide more MSS ports, signals, sensors, and GPIO, can be plugged into the X1, X2, and X3 ports on the mater.
 Expanders look a lot like the master board, but can be identified in that they lack the main microprocessor, USB connector, and configuration switches.
 They also only have a single connector in the expansion connector section, in the X1/UP position.